 Often, during tough times, we can feel that our bounciness is exhausting.
 We are more stressed and less able to jump back to normal and welcome the positive.

-In order to overcome a period of stress, you may feel that you need some tips on how to become more motivated
+In order to overcome a period of stress, you may feel that you need some tips on how to become more motivated and optimistic again.

 People with a more pessimistic approach may need further support to help look at life in a broader and less personal way.
 This is because such people have no control over their thoughts and emotional well-being.
 They feel elated when good things happen and disheartened when things go haywire.

 So, what is the magic potion that can keep us positive during negative experiences?
 What are the secrets for us to stay relaxed and composed, even when our boss is angry at us, or our relationship is just not working?
 What can stop us from feeling lonely when there is no shoulder to cry on during a rainy day – or month?

 Every single soul on this planet is in search of happiness and joy.
 But, only few know of us really how to kick those stubborn blues to the curb.
 Here are some clues to help you stay happy, even during those really rough days:

 1. Be Grateful: It Doesn’t Cost A Penny

 It’s easy to get influenced with the things that are just not going right in our lives.
 So, it is necessary that we regularly remind ourselves of all the sunnier things that have happened to us.
 Practicing gratitude improves your mood, provides a sound sleep and drastically lowers stress and anxiety levels.

 To start on with your optimistic journey, jot down at least two things you are thankful for every day.
 Let me start: Today, I am grateful for having a beaming child, my healthy parents and my loving spouse.
 See?
 I even did three.

 No matter what religious practices you follow, there is a superpower beyond every religion.
 Be thankful to that power that has bestowed you with so many good things in your life.
 Be grateful to those who help you to be successful.